mahdibohloul/SnapTrip/README.md

 # SnapTrip
-SnapTrip, the final project of the Advanced Programming course, in phase 1 and phase 2, my focus is on the proper implementation of the database, creating the right API and make her smart.
+SnapTrip is the final project of an Advanced Programming course at the University of Tehran.
+In the first two steps, my focus is on the proper implementation of the Database, creating the right APIs, and setting up Artificial Intelligence to increase the efficiency and performance of the program to achieve the best results.

 ## Layers